Pivot Table Filter in Excel (Table of Contents)

 2. Create a List of Cells with Filter Criteria:

-We’re going to use a connected pivot table, and we’re basically going to use the above slicer here to connect two pivot tables together.
-Now let us create a duplicate copy of the existing pivot table and paste it in a blank cell of a new sheet.
+We’re going to use a connected pivot table, and we’re going to use the above slicer here to connect two pivot tables together.
+Now let us create a duplicate copy of the existing pivot table and paste it into a blank cell of a new sheet.

-So now we have a duplicate copy of our pivot table, and we are going to modify it a little bit to show that Functions field in the rows area.
-To do this, we have to select any cell inside of our pivot table here and go over to the pivot table field list and going to remove Industry from the rows, removing Count of Age Category from the values area, and we are going to take the Function that is in our filters area rows area, and so now we can see that we have a list of our filter criteria if we look over here in our filter drop-down menu we have the list of item that is there in slicers and function filter as well.
+So now we have a duplicate copy of our pivot table, and we will modify it slightly to show that Functions field in the rows area.
+To do this, we have to select any cell inside of our pivot table here and go over to the pivot table field list and going.
+To remove Industry from the rows, remove Count of Age Category from the values area.
+We are going to take the Function in our filters as rows area, and now we can see that we have a list of our filter criteria.
+If we look over here in our filter drop-down menu, we have the list of items in slicers and function filter.

-Now we have a list of our filter criteria, and this works because both of these pivots are connected by the slicer.
-If we right-click anywhere on the slicer & to report connections – pivot table connections, it will open up a menu that shows us that both of these pivot tables are connected as checkboxes are checked.
+Now we have a list of our filter criteria, which works because the slicer connects both pivots.
+If we right-click anywhere on the slicer & report connections – pivot table connections, it will open up a menu showing us that both pivot tables are connected as checkboxes are checked.

-This means whenever one change is made in 1st pivot, it would automatically get reflected in the other.
+This means whenever one change is made in 1st pivot, it automatically gets reflected in the other.
 Tables can be moved anywhere, they can be used in any financial model, and row labels can also be changed.

 3. List of Comma Separated Values:

-This is a new formula or new function that was introduced in Excel 2016 & it’s called TEXTJOIN (If you do not have Excel 2016, you can use concatenate function as well); text joining makes this process much easier.
+This is a new formula or function introduced in Excel 2016 & it’s called TEXTJOIN (If you do not have Excel 2016, you can use concatenate function as well); Text joining makes this process much easier.

 Delimiter – which can be a comma or space.